Remodel Cost Estimator

 |Works even on uneven surfaces||Requires a professional installation|

 |Most higher grade ones are waterproof||Cheaper varieties are not waterproof|

 |Warm to the touch||Adhesive may wear off in damp areas|

 Installing solid hardwood floors in the basement is not a practical solution.
-Opting for an engineered hardwood floor instead gives you an equally wonderful surface.
+Opting for an engineered hardwood floor instead gives you an equally wonderful surface, maybe for adding a kitchen.
 Interestingly, it’s designed in such a way that there’s less expansion and contraction with fluctuating temperature and humidity changes.
 And, it can be glued or floated on a leveled concrete subfloor.

 Pro tips: While installing engineered flooring, be sure to use a moisture meter to test the moisture levels in your basement and consider buying a dehumidifier to regulate humidity.